 Family history isn't the only factor to consider.

-If you’re keeping up with the Kardashians, you may already know that they got the BRCA gene test on last week's episode.
-The reality show matriarch, Kris, thought it would be a good idea since they have a family history of breast cancer.
+In a January 2016 epsiode of Keeping Up with the Kardashians, the family gets BRCA testing: Kris Jenner thought it would be a good idea since they have a family history of breast cancer.
 But Khloe, 31, took some convincing.
 After watching her father succumb to esophageal cancer in 2003, she didn't want to obsess over the possibility that she might suffer a similar fate: "If I'm going to get something, I'm going to get something," she explained.
 "I'm not going to live my life in fear."

 Khloe's concern is not uncommon—and the episode raised important awareness about the BRCA gene mutations.
 (Fortunately all four women received negative results.)
 However, the producers glossed over a few key details.
 We reached out to genetic experts to learn more about what you should keep in mind if you're considering the test.

 It detects harmful variations in the BRCA1 and BRCA2 genes.
 (If one of your parents carries a mutation, there is a 50 percent changes that you have it too.)
 A positive result means you are at risk of developing breast, ovarian, and other cancers.
 While there is no way to "rid your body" of a BRCA mutation, "knowledge is power," says Susan Klugman, MD, director of Reproductive and Medical Genetics at Montefiore Health System and professor of Clinical Obstetrics & Gynecology and Women’s Health at Albert Einstein College of Medicine in New York City.
 Knowing the mutation is there gives you options.
 You can work with your doctor to make sure you are getting the proper screenings (including MRIs, mammograms, and pelvic sonograms), she says.
 Prophylactic surgeries (to remove your breasts or ovaries) may also be an option.